-After use of the delivered product the customer has a duty to dispose of it at his own cost or bind his buyer with a duty of disposal.
+After use of the delivered product the Buyer has a duty to dispose of it at his own cost or bind his buyer with a duty of disposal.

-The customer exempts Supplier from all duties of disposal, namely, any possible duty to take back goods, disposal costs, and any related claims of a third party.
+The Buyer exempts Supplier from all duties of disposal, namely, any possible duty to take back goods, disposal costs, and any related claims of a third party.